SNAP Benefits in North Carolina: How to Apply and Qualify

 SHARE

-The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds for groceries in North Carolina.
-If you have a low income, this program helps you afford healthy food.
+The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds for groceries to low-income individuals and families in North Carolina.
+This program helps you buy the food you need.

 SNAP Income Limits and Benefit Amounts in North Carolina

-• For each additional person: Add $898 to the income limit and $220 to the maximum benefit.
+For each additional person in your household, you can add $898 to the gross income limit and $220 to the maximum benefit amount.

-For households larger than eight or for specific questions about deductions, you can find more details on the North Carolina Food and Nutrition Services page.
-This is also the best place to check for future updates.
+For households larger than eight or for specific questions about deductions, you should check the official North Carolina Department of Health and Human Services Food and Nutrition Services page for the most current information.

 Eligibility Criteria for SNAP in North Carolina

-• Income Limits: Your household's gross monthly income generally must be at or below 200% of the federal poverty level, while your net income must be below 100% after deductions.
+• Income Limits: Your household's gross monthly income must generally be at or below 200% of the federal poverty level, and you may also need to meet net income and asset limits.

-• Residency Requirements: You must be a North Carolina resident and apply for benefits in the county where you live.
+• Residency Requirements: You must live in the North Carolina county where you submit your application.

-• Citizenship Status: You must be a U.S. citizen or a non-citizen with a qualifying immigration status, and every household member applying needs a Social Security number.
+• Citizenship Status: You must be a U.S. citizen or a non-citizen with a qualifying immigration status, and every household member needs a Social Security number or have applied for one.

-• Work Requirements: Able-bodied adults must typically register for work and accept suitable employment, with specific time limits for those without dependents unless they meet work or training requirements.
+• Work Requirements: Able-bodied adults generally must register for work and may have to meet specific work or training hours to maintain North Carolina SNAP benefits eligibility.

 Download Benny app to save on groceries